-PSX is an integral component of Ribbon’s Call Trust solution that provides Identity Assurance services:
+PSX CNe and PSC SWe provide an integral component of Ribbon’s Call Trust solution that provides Identity Assurance services:

 - Reputation Scoring Service

 Policy and Routing functionality enables for our service provider customer’s implementation of STIR/SHAKEN, interworking with Ribbon’s SBCs and Gateways and with any vendor's STIR/SHAKEN-defined Secure Telephone Identity to handle caller authentication or verification request queries and responses.

-PSX can also acts as a “broker” in real-time, for every call, handling caller identity and call reputation queries and responses for Ribbon’s cloud-hosted STIR/SHAKEN as a Service and its Reputation Scoring Service
+PSX SWe and PSC CNe can act as a “broker” in real-time, for every call, handling caller identity and call reputation queries and responses for Ribbon’s cloud-hosted STIR/SHAKEN as a Service and its Reputation Scoring Service

 Least Cost Routing, QoS Routing and Number Translation Services

-PSX SWe delivers an enhanced Least Cost Routing (LCR) application enabling service providers to reduce costs and increase quality of service by selecting the most appropriate SIP session routes based on a variety of criteria including interconnect carrier rates, service level agreements, voice quality, latency and network capacity.
+Ribbon's PSX delivers an enhanced Least Cost Routing (LCR) application enabling service providers to reduce costs and increase the quality of service by selecting the most appropriate SIP session routes based on a variety of criteria including interconnect carrier rates, service level agreements, voice quality, latency, and network capacity.
 Because of the complexity of LCR calculations and the number of variables involved, this decision-making process has traditionally employed teams of analysts or been addressed by LCR engines.
-Instead, Ribbon’s LCR application is offered as a highly scalable and flexible solution that works seamlessly with Ribbon, or 3rd party, session border controllers (SBCs).
+Instead, the PSX's LCR application is offered as a highly scalable and flexible solution that works seamlessly with Ribbon, or 3rd party, session border controllers (SBCs).
 The LCR application aggregates pricing and customer information from back-office systems and combines it with near real-time SIP session metrics provided by Ribbon network analytics software to optimize policy decisions.

 If you want to find the shortest path between two points, simply draw a straight line.
 If, however, you want to find the path with the lowest cost AND the best quality of service (QoS), it can be anything but simple and straightforward.
-By combining PSX SWe and Ribbon Analytics, we can offer QoS Routing making it possible to find the best combination of cost and quality when determining a routing path.
+By combining PSX and Ribbon Analytics, we can offer QoS Routing making it possible to find the best combination of cost and quality when determining a routing path.
 With QoS routing a service provider gains a competitive advantage to be the first choice for routing SIP interconnect and access trunk traffic.